Quantum gl(1|1) and tangle Floer homology: Introduction

 Special cases include the Jones polynomial ($\mathfrak{g} = \sltwo$, $W$ the vector representation $U$) and the Alexander polynomial ($\mathfrak{g} = \gloneone$, $W$ the vector representation $V$).
 As interesting as these invariants are, more interesting still are their lifts---\emph{categorifications}---to more complicated invariants.

 Khovanov homology is the poster child for categorification.
-In its formulation for tangles \cite{kh3} (see also the more geometrically flavored \cite{BN}), it takes: \begin{enumerate} \item a sequence of $n$ points to a graded ring $H_n$ and \item an $(m,n)$-tangle $\T$ to a complex $C_{\mathit{Kh}}(\T)$ of bimodules over $(H_m,H_n)$. \end{enumerate} The homotopy equivalence class of $C_{\mathit{Kh}}(\T)$ is an invariant of the tangle.
+In its formulation for tangles \cite{chkh,brst}, it takes: \begin{enumerate} \item a sequence of $n$ points to a graded ring $H_n$ and \item an $(m,n)$-tangle $\T$ to a complex $C_{\mathit{Kh}}(\T)$ of bimodules over $(H_m,H_n)$. \end{enumerate} (See also the earlier work in \cite{kh3} and the more geometrically flavored \cite{BN} when $m$ and $n$ are even.)
+The homotopy equivalence class of $C_{\mathit{Kh}}(\T)$ is an invariant of the tangle.
 Identifying a basis for the (complexified) Grothendieck group of the category of such complexes with a basis for $\Hom_{U_q(\sltwo)}(U^{\otimes m},U^{\otimes n})$, the functor given by tensor product with $C_{\mathit{Kh}}(\T)$ acts by $\RT(\T)$.

 Furthermore, Khovanov homology is functorial: with some adjustments, one can associate a homotopy class of homomorphisms of complexes of bimodules over $(H_m,H_n)$ that is an invariant of tangle cobordisms \cite{KhCob,Jacobsson,MSW}.
 The total package, then, is an extended 2D TQFT which categorifies the Reshetikhin-Turaev 1D TQFT.